raspberrypilearning/getting-started-with-git/README.md

 ![](cover.png)

-Learn how to use Git and GitHub from the command line on Linux, MacOS and Windows
+Learn how to use Git and GitHub from the command line on Linux, Mac OS, and Windows

 ## Licence